Robert Kraft Is Formally Charged With Solicitation Over Visits To Florida Day Spa

 Kraft, 77, has a net worth that's estimated at some $6.6 billion.
 He was recently ranked No. 79 on Forbes magazine's list of the wealthiest people in the U.S. Most famously, Kraft has turned the Patriots into a dynasty, winning multiple Super Bowl titles since its first championship in 2002.
 He acquired the franchise in 1994.

+"I have received no contact by the police department about this charge," he told Bloomberg on Friday.
+"The accusation of solicitation of prostitution is totally false.
+I have retained a lawyer."

+A man who answered the listed phone number for Havens told the news outlet: "I have no idea what you are talking about," when asked about the charges.

-In addition to the criminal charge in Florida, Kraft also faces the possibility that the NFL could take act against him.
+In addition to the criminal charge in Florida, Kraft also faces the possibility that the NFL could take action against him.

 League spokesman Brian McCarthy said on Friday that the NFL is "aware" of the allegations and is monitoring the case.
 The NFL's personal conduct policy explicitly prohibits sex offenses — and the rules apply to everyone in the league, McCarthy said.